numerica-ideas/community/terraform/auto-scaling-group-on-aws-with-terraform/README.md

 ![result](./images/scale-instance.png)

+The complete source code of the project is available on [GitHub](https://github.com/numerica-ideas/community/tree/master/terraform/auto-scaling-group-on-aws-with-terraform).

 ———————

 We have just started our journey to build a network of professionals to grow even more our free knowledge-sharing community that’ll give you a chance to learn interesting things about topics like cloud computing, software development, and software architectures while keeping the door open to more opportunities.